vmware-archive/clarity/apps/website/angular-components/alert/README.md

 ## Accessibility

 <cds-alert-group status="warning" type="default">
    <cds-alert>Actionable controls inside dynamically generated alerts are not accessible to screen reader users!
-For this reason Clarity does not recommend using dropdowns, buttons, links inside alerts that appear as dynamic notifications.</cds-alert>
+For this reason, Clarity does not recommend using dropdowns, buttons, links inside alerts that appear as dynamic notifications.</cds-alert>
 </cds-alert-group>

 Accessibility problems related to using actionable controls inside dynamically generated alerts: